Arbitration: An Alternative to the Family Courts

 It may come as a shock that the Family Courts are experiencing these backlogs and delays, but for family lawyers unfortunately these difficulties are all too familiar.
 All of this can have a significant impact on a family law case and exacerbate an already stressful time.

-Court Delays and Cancellations
+Court Delays and Cancellation

 One of the biggest gripes for family lawyers and families is the sudden cancellation of court listings.
 Understandably, a court date is a major event and milestone for someone going through a legal dispute, particularly when important matters such as children, finances and property are on the table.